 Newcastle councillor Allan Robinson could face suspension if the Office of Local Government decides a string of code of conduct breaches are serious misconduct.

-Cr Robinson was formally censured by the elected council in a confidential session at the end of this week's ordinary meeting about two code of conduct complaints.
+Cr Robinson was due to be formally censured by the elected council in a confidential session at the end of this week's ordinary meeting about two code of conduct complaints.
+However, the council laid the matter on the table to seek advice from the OLG as it believes the breaches should be treated under its serious misconduct provisions.

 Eight breaches had been alleged across the two complaints lodged by deputy lord mayor Declan Clausen and the United Services Union.